 First ascent: Jean Pierre Chevalier - Gerard Fiaschi 1994

 An omogeneous superb climb on steep walls and slabs along a direct line.
 The quality and the colour of quartzite are extraordinary, the route is truly a little masterpiece!!!
 Probably the best route to climb the Aiguille

 L1 6a Climb a steep pillar on the left of a dihedral, a little overhang, then a slab

-L2 6a Magnificent pitch.
-Toward right climb a lightly overhanging wall, another little wall, then a little corner
+L2 6a Magnificent long pitch.
+Slanting right climb a lightly overhanging wall with good holds, another little wall, then a little corner and a slab.

-L5 5c+ A crack on the left of the belay, then climb a vertical orange pillar, three subsequent little walls lead to a slab.
+L5 5c+ Up a crack on the left of the belay, then climb a vertical orange pillar on good holds.
+Three subsequent little walls lead to a slab.
 Belay.

-A curiosity: The route's name - Marmottes givreè - means "greed marmots"; the name is due to the particular voracity of the local marmots, which sometimes also eat the backpacks!!!
+A curiosity: the name of the route - Marmottes givreè - means "greed marmots"; the name is due to the particular voracity of the local marmots, which sometimes also eat the backpacks!!!
 A good advise: don't leve any objects at the base of the route and hang your bags to the first fix, high above the ground!

 - Refuge CAF Maljasset (French Alpine Club - CAF, mt.
 1905), 60 beds, always open, phone 04 92 84 34 04